dzegel/DynamockServer/README.md

 Clear all registered mock setups.

 ### GET /expectations
 List all registered mock setups.

+### POST /expectations/store
+Save the state of registered expectations into an expectations-suite that can be restored at a later point in time.

+**Query Parameters:**
+- suite_name: Name of the expectations-suite.

+### POST /expectations/load
+Restore the state of registered expectations to a stored expectations-suite.

+**Query Parameters:**
+- suite_name: Name of the expectations-suite.

 ----------------------------------------------